eliminmax/eambfc/README.md

 ### Extra goals

 * [ ] automatic testing of brainfuck source files in test/ directory
-* [ ] replace the Makefile with a better, more portable one
 * [ ] make some hard-coded values (like tape size) configurable when building `eambfc`
 * [ ] better command-line interface for the compiler
 * [x] account for umask when creating a file